-Once the fabrication of the PCB is complete and in the hands of the group, the final design will begin assembly.
-Certain subsystems will be assembled independently such as the charger and battery, which will be soldered and connected using tools in the senior design lab or innovation lab.
-This can be completed before acquisition of the board.
-After acquisition of the PCB the components can be surface mounted to the board and pin connections can be soldered in place.
-Wires and connections to the haptic sensor and actuator will be extended from the board to reach the length from the housing the hand and mounting strap respectively.
+Once the fabrication of the PCB was complete and in the hands of the group, the final design began assembly.
+Certain subsystems were assembled independently such as the charger and battery, which were soldered and connected using tools in the senior design lab and innovation lab.
+This was completed before acquisition of the board.
+After acquisition of the PCB the components were surface mounted to the board and pin connections were soldered in place.
+Wires and connections to the haptic sensor and actuator were extended from the board to reach the length from the housing the hand and mounting strap respectively.

-After all components and functions are tested, using the methods specified in Section 7 of this document, the PCB will be coated and methods for effective environmental protection and heat dissipation will be applied.
-All electronic components at this point will be contained within the 3D printed housing, creating a "black-box".
-The housing will then be integrated with the arms structure, and wires for finger actuation will be connected to the motor.
-The haptic sensor will be mounted to the surface of the hand.
+After all components and functions were tested, using the methods specified in Section 7 of this document, the PCB was coated and methods for effective environmental protection and heat dissipation were demonstrated.
+All electronic components at this point were contained within the 3D printed housing, creating a "black-box" to house the components.
+Based on the nature of the design the electronics package was quite large, and did not fit the sizing requirements of the current sleeve for the arm.
+This was a demonstration of what the electronics of Limbitless will be capable of in the future.
+The design will later be optimized by Limbitless for complete integration.
+The housing will then be integrated with the arms structure, and wires for finger actuation will be connected to the motor for the future revision of the design.
+For presentation and demonstration purposes a larger enclosure was designed to fit all of the electronics in a single package.
+The haptic sensor was mounted to the surface of the hand for demonstrating haptic feedback.

-The battery will be fitted into a sports sleeve like device that runners use for holding MP3 players or cellular phones.
+The battery will be fitted into a sports sleeve like device that runners use for holding MP3 players or cellular phones in the later design.
 This will work for cases where the individual still has the upper arm or at least a large portion of their upper arm.
 For clients without a large enough upper arm section, a chest mounted device can be implemented.
-In order to receive effective haptic feedback, the LRA will be placed within this device as well.
+In order to receive effective haptic feedback, the ERM will be placed within this device as well.

 The assembly of the charging unit pairs with the battery containment unit.
 There are two physical containment devices.
 The first is the wireless power transmitter base unit.
 Limbitless Solutions can customize the exterior to match the look and feel of the robotic arm aesthetics.
-This housing will contain the wireless power transmitter as well as the wired connection to the wall outlet.
+This housing will contain the wireless power transmitter as well as the wired connection to the wall outlet in the future design.

-The battery containment unit will house the battery, the wireless power receiver, the Li-Ion battery charger, and the Li-Ion overvoltage protection chip.
-There will be a port to allow for the power cable to connect to the robotic arm supplying power for the rest of the circuitry and for the servo motor.
+The battery containment unit will house the battery, the wireless power receiver, and the Li-lon battery charger, as well as the haptic actuator.
+There will be a port to allow for the power cable to connect to the robotic arm supplying power for the rest of the circuitry and for the servo motor for the future Limbitless design.